 Concrete retaining wall along Metropolitan Branch Trail.

-For ten days in May, a curated group of artists gather in Washington, D.C. to adorn building walls, enliven streetscapes, and beautify the community during the POW!
-WOW!
-DC international mural festival as.
-As part of the festival, a partnership between POW!
-WOW!
-DC, the NoMa BID, and WMATA's Art in Transit Program allows artists to create several murals side-by-side along the 900 foot-long retaining wall at Metro's Brentwood Rail Yard facility, north of the NoMa-Gallaudet University Metro station, along the Metropolitan Branch Trail.This annual project is made possible with funding from the NoMa Business Improvement District (NoMa BID) and POW!
-WOW!
-DC.
+For 10 days since 2016, the WMATA wall along Metropolitan Brach Trail has featured a curated group of artists gathered in Washington, D.C.’s NoMa district, to enliven streetscapes, and beautify the community.
+As part of the festival, a partnership between, the NoMa BID and WMATA's Art in Transit Program allows artists to create several murals side-by-side along the 900 feet-long retaining wall at Metro's Brentwood Rail Yard facility, north of the NoMa-Gallaudet University Metro station, along the Metropolitan Branch Trail (MBT).